srich36/TodayILearned/til_docs/Compilers/ASTs.md

 ## JIT

 - The first time a set of instructions is encountered it is compiled into native machine code.
-This is then cached upon subsquent invocations
+This is then cached uponsubsquent invocations